-Data received from the MSDE indicated that in 2017, there were more than 94,000 children between the ages of 6 and 21 receiving special education services in the state.
-Of the 90,226 surveys mailed to parents, 4 percent were returned as undeliverable.
+Data received from the MSDE indicated that in 2018, there were more than 96,000 children between the ages of 6 and 21 receiving special education services in the state.
+Of the 96,422 surveys mailed to parents, 4 percent were returned as undeliverable.
 To account for undeliverable surveys, an adjusted response rate was calculated using the same formula as for the Preschool Survey.
-The adjusted response rate this year was 10 percent, compared to 12 percent on last year's survey.
+The adjusted response rate this year was 10 percent, which is the same as last year's survey.
 The jurisdictions with the highest adjusted response rates (at or above 20%) were: